 - Bring plenty of water and snacks.
 Eat and drink a little bit every time you take a break.
 You might not feel thirsty or hungry, but your body will need it.

-- There’s a rest house with bathrooms at the 1.5 mile mark.
+- There’s a rest house with bathrooms at the 1.5-mile mark.
 For guys, it’s fine.
 For women, it presents a bit of a challenge especially if you have on lots of clothes.
 They are essentially really old toilet seats over a deep hole.
-No toilet paper (it looked like there was some at one point, but it was all gone when we got there).
-Also, the stairs up to the toilets are steep and, for us, were covered in ice.
-If you absolutely need to use them, it’s nice that they are there.
-If you can hold it, do so.
+No toilet paper.
+Also, the stairs up to the toilets were steep and, for us, covered in ice.
+Even though it was not the ideal bathroom, it was nice to have the option.

-- Bring your camera (or smart phone) and a selfie stick if you can swallow your pride!
-Listen, I know some of you reading this have sworn up and down that you will never be one of “those people”.
-Let me explain why you need one at the Grand Canyon.
+- Bring your camera (or smartphone) and a selfie stick.
+Why do you need a selfie stick?
 There weren’t many people on the trail with us and the ones who were had been hiking since daybreak from the base of the Canyon.
-They had massive packs on their backs and a one track mind to reach their goal: the top of the Canyon.
-Could you imagine trying to stop one of these people when they are mere minutes from completing a goal that is insanely difficult to do in the winter FOR A PICTURE?!
-Nope.
-I was totally fine looking stupid with my selfie stick so I could get the pictures I wanted without having to bother anyone.
+We weren’t about to stop those hikers just for a picture.
 You will want pictures and you will be upset if you aren’t able to get them in one of the most amazing places in the world.
 I purchased the MPOW Selfie Stick from Amazon.
-It’s very compact and travels well.
-You can take it in your carry-on.
+It’s very compact, travels well, and only $10.

 Grand Canyon, South Rim Winter Packing List:

 - Hiking shoes; don’t wear brand new shoes.
-There’s mule droppings all over the trail and at some points, you can’t avoid walking through it
+There are mule droppings all over the trail and at some points, you can’t avoid walking through it

 - Hat or ear muffs (or both)